dyhes/zulip/docs/production/troubleshooting.md

 ### Restarting services with `supervisorctl restart`

-After you change configuration in `/etc/zulip/settings.py` or fix a misconfiguration, you will often want to restart the Zulip application.
-Running `scripts/restart-server` will restart all of Zulip's services; if you want to restart just one of them, you can use `supervisorctl`:
+After you change configuration in `/etc/zulip/settings.py` or fix a misconfiguration, you will often want to restart the Aloha application.
+Running `scripts/restart-server` will restart all of Aloha's services; if you want to restart just one of them, you can use `supervisorctl`:

 ```bash